 August 7, 1937 - World War I veteran Harold Wobber, the first bridge suicide, purportedly says, “This is where I get off,’ and then jumps to his death.

 1939 - A safety railing to prevent suicides is installed.
-The original bridge design by Strauss called for fencing over 5 ft. as to be "suicide-proof."
-Morrow changed that and lowered the railing.
+The original bridge design by Strauss called for fencing over five feet as to be “practically suicide-proof.”
+Architect Irving Morrow changed that and lowered the railing.

-August 9, 2002 - California's Office of Homeland Security receives an anonymous tip that terrorists planned to crash a US military plane into the bridge and immediately alerts the FBI.
-The threat alert is reduced on August 12th.
+August 9, 2002 - California’s Office of Homeland Security alerts the FBI after receiving an anonymous tip that terrorists plan to crash a U.S. military plane into the bridge.

 May 8, 2012 - Opening of the Golden Gate Bridge Pavilion.